rajuTK9/lab-react-image-carousel-one-hooks-boilerplate/README.md

 ![Logo-nav](https://s3.ap-south-1.amazonaws.com/kalvi-education.github.io/front-end-web-development/Kalvium-Logo.png)

 ## Learning Goals:
-1. In this exercise, the goal is understand and practice how state's work with class components in react.
+1. In this exercise, the goal is understand and practice how state's work with functional components in react.
 2. We will also learn, how to use pre-build react projects.
 3. In this exercise, we will also explore material ui for decoration purpose.